BT Digital Voice (DV) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 prejudice

 This page only deals with BT Digital Voice but some of the information is applicable to other telecoms providers.
 BT intend to roll out Digital Voice to the whole of the UK by 2025.
-Most of the UK Telephony providers are converting their networks so they have no copper connectivity directly connected to their exchanges.
+Most of the UK Telephony providers are converting their networks so they will have no copper connectivity directly connected to their exchanges.
 But copper wires will still exist in many places, mainly from the house to the green street cabinets.
 This does not mean that the copper wires to the premises will not be used.
 If you do not have fibre to the premises then the existing copper wires will still be used to provide the service, but these copper wires will not connect to the exchange like they used to.
-The copper wires will be interfaced by fibre at a green cabinet and the fibre will then be fed into the BT IP network.
+The copper wires will be interfaced to fibre at a green cabinet and the fibre will then be fed into the BT IP network.
 BT and other similar providers did this to reduce the cost of replacing the local exchanges and instead chose just to route data traffic to remote switching centres.
 Please beware, because the customer is now lumbered with having to power all the equipment in their home, that in the event of a power outage no 999 or 112 emergency services will be available.
-Ofcom have stipulated that those who are vulnerable and have emergency call devices should be supplied with a 1 hour battery backup, free of charge.
+Ofcom have stipulated that those who are vulnerable or have emergency call devices should be supplied with a 1 hour battery backup, free of charge.
 BT will try to charge for these devices so fight your case and complain to Ofcom if BT refuse to supply one.
 If you have no mobile service in your home then your supplier should provide a resilient service.
 Please contact your supplier about this.
 Another point to remember is that if you have specialist devices connected to your line, like burglar alarms or emergency call buttons, then you must contact your supplier to advise you are moving to the new Digital service.
 Not all these devices will work and only your supplier will know what to advise.
 No matter if you are on fibre, broadband or just have a telephone line only, you will be provided with a hub/router from BT or your service provider.
 These have an integral telephone socket which will provide dial tone.
-This socket will allow only Tone (MF) dialling and will not support a dial telephone.
+The BT Hub only supports Tone (MF) dialling and will not support a dial telephone.
 Click here if you have a dial telephone.
-Your original master socket will either be made redundant (if fibre to the premises) or will connect to the hub only (non-fibre to the premises users).
+Your original master socket will either be made redundant (if the installation is fibre to the premises) or will connect to the hub only (if a non-fibre to the premises installation).
 BT will now retain ownership of the Smart Hub they provide.
 If you move to another provider then the BT Hub will have to be returned to BT, but it also means that if the hub goes faulty then BT have the responsibility of replacing it free of charge.
+BT are now threatening to charge high prices for equipment not returned.
+But be aware that the install will look a mess if on show in your living room, with the Fibre install looking awful.
+This is due to the number of power and connecting cables involved.
+Make sure they are in a cupboard or loft space if possible, with power available as well.
+Click here for a hardware review.
 The system will provide you with two exchange lines, albeit on the same number.
 This means that two people can dial out at the same time or receive two incoming calls at the same time, but only two calls in total.
+This can be changed to one line only if you do not like it, but be aware as two lines is the default.
 Because you have two lines, the Call Waiting function is pre-enabled.
 Call Waiting tells you when other callers are trying to get through, whilst you are on the line.
 You'll hear a discreet beep when someone is trying to get through to you while you're on the phone.
 You can choose whether or not to take the call.
 On most DECT handsets the R button can be used to answer the second call.
 To deactivate this function you will have to call BT or manage it via your BT online account by logging in and then click on My BT - Your Products - Digital Voice - Call Waiting.
 It is a zero cost option.
 Another major change for users is that you have to include the national area dialling code for ALL outgoing calls, including local calls.
 Please be aware that Voicemail is pre-enabled for Digital Voice customers.
-If you still wish to use your original answering machine then you must disable the Digital Voice voicemail.
+If you still wish to use your original answering machine, or do not want an answering service, then you must disable the Digital Voice voicemail.
 There are two ways to do this.
 Call BT and ask them to cease the Voicemail or login to your BT online account.
 The account option is best as the voice is removed straight away.
 Login and then click on My BT - Your products - Digital Voice - Voicemail essentials.
 It is a zero cost option.

-Fault finding on Digital Voice Types of service and connectivity Telephone Line only BT will also provide a Digital Voice Adapter (free of charge) which will allow the phone to be placed in another position within your premises.
-This adapter requires a mains socket.
+Fault finding on Digital Voice BT Digital Voice Features and User Guide - Using a basic telephone BT Digital Voice Advanced Home Phone User Guide - Using a BT Wireless telephone BT Digital Voice guide on how to register a DECT/Wireless phone Virgin Media Features and User Guide Types of service and connectivity Telephone Line only BT will also provide a Digital Voice Adapter (these were free of charge) which will allow the phone to be placed in another position within your premises.
+This adapter requires a mains power socket nearby.
 BT will supply a cordless phone that connects to the hub, if

 Click here for a pictorial overview Fibre to the Premises (FTTP) and Telephone line

-The BT equipment supplied at a fibre to the premises installation require 2 mains power outlets.
+The BT equipment supplied at an FTTP installation require 2 mains power socket outlets.
 The BT Smart Hub has 4 network ports (RJ45) and a telephone socket.
 The telephone socket can be connected to your existing house telephone wiring - click here for details.
 This socket will allow only Tone (MF) dialling - and will not support a dial telephone.
 Click here if you have a dial telephone.
 BT will, if asked, supply an Digital Voice analogue adapter and a Digital Voice telephone or two Digital Voice telephones.
 The digital adapter allows an analogue telephone to be connected at a remote location.
 The adapter is DECT based and requires a mains socket.
-This adaptor will only support Tone (MF) dialling- and will not allow a dial telephone to dial out.
+This adaptor will only support Tone (MF) dialling and will not allow a dial telephone to dial out.
 Click here if you have a dial telephone.
 The Digital Voice telephones supplied by BT are cordless DECT telephones.
+These were supplied free at first but are now charged for.
 Click here for more information on how to use DECT with the Smart Hub Click here for a pictorial overview Technical Information Wiring the Hub telephone socket to house

 BT Digital Voice Adapter Linking to the hub:-